ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ## Introduction

 **ComputationalRegulatoryGenomicsICL/customcageq** is a Nextflow pipeline to process CAGE sequencing data from raw reads to the creation of a CAGEexp (CAGEr) object containing called TSSs.
 The pipeline is specifically designed to be used upstream of CAGEr.
+Reads can be mapped using `STAR` (to take splacing into account and to obtain bigWig files with raw 5'-coverage; `STAR` is used by default) or `bowtie2` (see the `--bowtie2` option below).
+The pipeline can generate a genome index on the fly if provided with a FASTA file and, for `STAR` only, with a TSV file listing chromosome sizes.
+For genome generation with `STAR`, user can also provide a GTF and/or splice junction (TSV) files.
+Providing at least one of those files for the index generation is highly recommended ("While this is optional, and STAR can be run without annotations, using annotations is highly recommended whenever they are available" [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)).
+Apart from the CAGEexp object and raw 5'-coverage bigWig files (if reads were mapped with `STAR`), the pipeline produces BAM files with filtered alignments that could be used for a separate analysis and a detailed `MultiQC` report.

 ### Input